 1. Don’t Rely on Notions and Imaginings, Have a God-fearing Heart

 In the Bible, it is recorded, “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
-For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).
-God’s words say, “We should all know that man, who is of the flesh, has been corrupted by Satan.
+For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).say, “We should all know that man, who is of the flesh, has been corrupted by Satan.
 Mankind’s very nature is to oppose God.
 Mankind cannot be on par with God, much less can mankind hope to advise the work of God.
 As for how God guides man, this is the work of God Himself.
-It is fitting that man should submit, without professing this or that view, for man is but dust” (“Only He Who Experiences the Work of God Truly Believes in God”).
+It is fitting that man should submit, without professing this or that view, for man is but dust” (Preface to ).
 God is the Lord of creation, and His work and words reveal His authority, power, wondrousness, and wisdom.
-Whether or not God’s deeds are in line with our notions and whether we can understand them, as He is the Creator, we should all seek, accept, and submit with a God-fearing heart.
+Whether or not God’s deeds are in line with our notions and whether we can understand them, as creations, we should all seek, accept, and submit with a God-fearing heart.
 This is the kind of reason that we as humans should possess.
 If we are arrogant, relying on our own notions and imaginings to delimit God’s work, if we always hold on to many of our own ideas regarding the Lord’s return, demanding that God do this or that, we will be prone to doing things that oppose God.
 Just like when the Lord Jesus came to work—the Pharisees entirely lacked hearts of reverence for God, so they didn’t engage in seeking regarding His work.
-They well knew that the words the Lord Jesus uttered possessed authority and power, but they still haughtily took their own notions and imaginings as the truth, believing that when God came His name would be Messiah, and He would be born into an aristocratic line to be the King of the Jews.
+They well knew that the words the Lord Jesus uttered possessed authority and power, but they still haughtily took their own notions and imaginings as the truth, believing that when God came, His name would be Messiah, and He would be born into an aristocratic line to be the King of the Jews.
 But when God came, His name was Jesus and He was born into an average family.
-He didn’t act as their king, either, so the Pharisees passed judgment, thinking that the Lord Jesus wasn’t the Messiah and He wasn’t God.
-And based on what they imagined, the Pharisees believed that when the Messiah came, He would first enlighten them and reveal Himself to them, and that He would work from within the temple.
-They didn’t think He would be working and preaching among such lowly people as harlots, publicans, and fishermen; they believed He would continue guiding them to keep the laws of the Old Testament.
+He didn’t act as their king, either, so the Pharisees passed judgment, saying that the Lord Jesus wasn’t the Messiah and that He wasn’t God.
+And based on what they imagined, the Pharisees believed that when the Messiah came, He would first enlighten them and reveal Himself to them, and that He would work within the temple.
+They didn’t think He would be working and preaching among such lowly people as publicans, and fishermen; they believed He would continue guiding them to keep the laws of the Old Testament.
 But in the Lord Jesus’ work, He came out from the temple and frequently sat down to break bread with sinners.
 He preached and worked among the common people, He worked on the Sabbath, He allowed His disciples to pluck and eat grain on the Sabbath day, and He required that His followers keep to the teachings of the new age, and so on.
-But the Pharisees arrogantly, stubbornly clung to their own notions and imaginings, resisting, condemning, judging, and blaspheming the Lord Jesus with all their might.
+When faced with the fact that the Lord Jesus’ work didn’t accord with human notions, the Pharisees did not humbly seek, but instead arrogantly, stubbornly clung to their own notions and imaginings, resisting, condemning, judging, and blaspheming the Lord Jesus with all their might.
 Ultimately, they colluded with the Roman government to crucify Him; this seriously offended God’s disposition and they suffered God’s righteous punishment.
 The failure of the Pharisees clearly shows us that relying on our own notions and imaginings in our approach to God’s words and work makes us likely to resist God and offend His disposition.
 This leads to being rejected and punished by God.
 So, in welcoming the coming of the Lord, we absolutely cannot delimit or judge God’s coming based on our own notions and imaginings.
 Instead, we must let go of those things, maintain a heart of reverence for God, and seek the truth with an open mind based on the Lord’s words.
 This is the only way we’ll be able to welcome the return of the Lord.
 Just as the Lord Jesus said: “Blessed are the poor in spirit: for theirs is the kingdom of heaven. … Blessed are they which do hunger and thirst after righteousness: for they shall be filled” (Matthew 5:3, 6).

 2. Actively Seek and Investigate the True Way